 An intimate wedding is the perfect solution if you’re a bride or groom who doesn’t have all that many people you want to invite (though, sometimes, couples looking for an intimate ceremony have some difficult decisions to make on who to cut from the guest list), and the thinner guest list not only means you and your partner will be able to speak to everyone but also allows your guests to all talk to each other and get to know each other.
 This is especially useful if both sides of the family don’t really know each other all that well.

-Furthermore, fewer guests means that brides and/or grooms who struggle with the anxiety of having all eyes on them for the big day are more likely to remain calm and comfortable, as having only the nearest and dearest of your friends and family is a lot easier to stomach than a sea of faces (some of whom you may not even know that well).
+Furthermore, fewer guests means that brides and/or grooms who struggle with the anxiety of having all eyes on them for the big day are more likely to remain calm and comfortable, as having only the nearest and dearest of your friends and family there is a lot easier to stomach than a sea of faces (some of whom you may not even know that well).
 If after the ceremony you want a larger party, many couples choose to invite more guests to the reception while others simply throw a larger party a couple of months after the wedding.

 Get Everyone Involved